vanessafso/puppet-bash/README.md

 #### `bash_variables`

-A hash of the environemnt variables to be added under `/etc/profile.d/`.
+A hash of the environment variables to be added under `/etc/profile.d/`.

 Default: N/A